About selective mutism

 - when working with people in your child’s support network.

 - Acknowledge your child’s anxiety about speaking.
 Let your child know that they won’t get in trouble if they don’t speak when they’re away from home or you.

-- When you’re alone with your child, praise their efforts and achievements in speaking, especially as they reach different milestones.
+- When you’re alone with your child, praise their efforts and achievements in speaking, especially as they reach milestones.

-- Focus on any efforts your child makes to speak, be patient with your child’s progress, and try to keep any frustration to yourself.
+- Focus on any efforts your child makes to speak, be patient with your child’s progress, and try to keep frustration to yourself.
 This will help your child build the confidence they need to speak.

 - Give your child time to respond to questions.
-If they do respond, continue on with the conversation.
+If they do respond, continue with the conversation.
 If they don’t respond, try rephrasing the question as a yes-or-no question or a simple choice.
 This way your child can respond with a gesture or by saying or pointing to one of the choices.

 - Give your child time to warm up their voice and join activities gradually.
 For example, chat to your child on the side while you watch other children play.
 Gradually move closer to the children so your child can join them.

 - If someone asks you why your child doesn’t speak, let the person know it’s something your child is working on.
 For example, ‘Jin talks at home.
 He’s learning to feel comfortable speaking in other places’.